 Keep Up With Us

-Go ahead and subscribe to recieve 1–2 emails per month.
+Go ahead and subscribe to receive 1–2 emails per month.

-Red and Pink Flowers
+Red, Orange and Pink Flowers

-True red is uncommon in wildflowers and Breckenridge boasts two varieties: Scarlett Gilia and Indian Paintbrush.
-Other red, pink, magenta and orange flowers commonly found in our area include wild roses, pink elephant heads, sticky geranium, fairy slipper orchids, prairie smoke, and rosy paintbrush.
-Fireweed, an unfortunate name for a beautiful magenta pink native wildflower, is also called “Summer’s Half Gone” by Breckenridge old-timers.
+True red is uncommon in wildflowers and Breckenridge boasts two varieties: the Scarlett Gilia and Indian Paintbrush.
+Other red, pink, magenta and orange flowers commonly found in our area include Wild Roses, Pink Elephant Heads, Sticky Geranium, Fairy Slipper Orchids, Prairie Smoke and the Rosy Paintbrush.
+Fireweed, an unfortunate name for a beautiful magenta native wildflower, is also called “Summer’s Half Gone” by Breckenridge old-timers.
 The blooms typically start in late July or August, when summer is half over.
-Fireweed also indicates the coming winter: according to legend, the first snows come six weeks after the fireweed has bloomed to the end of its stalk.
+According to legend, the first snows come six weeks after the Fireweed has bloomed to the end of its stalk.

 White flowers compete with the yellows for the winner of earliest spring blooms, like Alpine Pennycress which blooms before the snow melts.
-Other white flowers common in Breckenridge include white paintbrush, bedstraw, cow parsnip, Pasqueflower and yarrow.
-Like filler in a bride’s bouquet, yarrow adds texture and a neutral backdrop for the brighter flowers in the meadow.
+Other white flowers common in Breckenridge include white Paintbrush, Bedstraw, Cow Parsnip, Pasqueflower and Yarrow.
+Like filler in a bride’s bouquet, Yarrow adds texture and a neutral backdrop for the brighter flowers in the meadow.
 Its super powers include anti-fungal and anti-bacterial qualities.

-Easy Places to Find Wildflowers in Breckenridge:
+Easy Places to Find Wildflowers in Breckenridge

 Boreas Pass Road: It’s a dirt road, but easily passable by most vehicles.
-As you approach the alpine zone, you’ll find huge meadows of brilliant yellow Alpine Sunflower.
+As you approach the alpine zone, you’ll find huge meadows of brilliant yellow Alpine Sunflowers.
 Stop at the top to explore the area above timberline for later summer bloomers.

-Sawmill Museum to Blue River Trail: Park at the Sawmill Museum on Boreas Pass Road and hike a short distance along the Blue River Trail to the west to find sneezeweed, lupine, prairie smoke, iris, and more.
+Sawmill Museum to Blue River Trail: Park at the Sawmill Museum on Boreas Pass Road and hike a short distance along the Blue River Trail to the west to find Sneezeweed, Lupine, Prairie Smoke, Iris, and more.